thomasnield/kotlin-machine-learning-demos/README.md

 # Kotlin Simple Neural Network

-This is a simple neural network project that will suggest a LIGHT or DARK font for a given background color with an interactive UI.
+This is a simple neural network application that will suggest a LIGHT or DARK font for a given background color.

 The training/predicting user interface was built with [TornadoFX](https://github.com/edvin/tornadofx).